SpeedeKowskyy/mc-server-manager/README.md

 # mc-server-manager
-A C++ program for managing different Minecraft server versions
+A Python program for managing different Minecraft server versions